 Puffy Pants: Known for his minimalist aesthetic, you may be surprised to hear that Cody is actually a huge fan of puffy pants, considered by some to be an “non-essential” item.
 Well, here’s where the minimalist nature comes in – Cody usually wears a baselayer and a shell layer on his bottom half, and if he needs to put on his puffy pants, whether it’s at camp or on the slope, he’ll just throw them on right overtop!
 This saves him time and with full-zip pants, he doesn’t have to worry about taking off his crampons or ski boots first and can manage his layers with ease.

 A “Real” Axe: Cody will save every ounce when it counts, but with his ice axe, he abandons “fast and light” and goes for a traditional, ankle-length axe with a good-size adze.
 The newer, lighter, and shorter models definitely have a place in the mountains, but in the Wrangells, he finds that something slightly more “old school” works better and is more versatile.
-From a cane to a chair to a shovel to a belay, you’ll find yourself using your tools in creative ways and finds a “real” axe to be more versatile in these environments.
+From a cane to a chair to a shovel to a belay, you’ll find yourself using your tools in creative ways, and Cody finds a “real” axe to be the most versatile in these environments.

-Managing Appetite at High Altitude: Like lots of other climbers, Anya suffers a loss of appetite at high altitudes as her body acclimatizes.
-Knowing this ahead of time, she packs a little differently.
-Here’s what she suggests:
+Managing Appetite at High Altitude: High-altitude mountaineering burns more calories than most other athletic feats, but like many other climbers, Anya suffers a loss of appetite and sometimes nausea as her body acclimatizes.
+Not eating is not an option.
+Here’s what Anya suggests:

-- Butter it up!
-Add some butter or coconut oil to every meal for some sneaky calories.
+Butter it up.
+Add some butter or coconut oil to every meal for easy calories.
 Add a spoonful to your coffee to really rev up your engine in the morning.

-- Stay hydrated!
-Equally challenging when you’re feeling nauseous, but equally as important.
-When you’re not using your pee bottle, the color of your pee will be really obvious in the snow and a great indicator of how much water you have been drinking and yet need to put down.
+Stay hydrated.
+Equally challenging when you’re cold or nauseous, but equally as important!
+When you pee in the snow, the color of your pee will be an obvious indicator of how much water you have been drinking and yet need to put down.

 Check out our other articles to learn more and get inspired!
 Get in touch with any remaining questions – we can’t wait to see you in the Wrangells this summer and are happy to help you get out here by answering any questions you have!